aymanaghi/stinger-cs2/README.md

-.# Stinger's CS2 Training OS
+# Stinger's CS2 Training OS
+### Helping players get better — including myself

-### Code by day, gamer by night • Chaos in code, order in games
+> “Chaos in code, order in games.”

-> “If I were a pro CS2 player, this is what I would do every day.”
 > — Stinger (a.k.a Ayman)

 I’m not a pro.
-But I’m **spiritual waking up**, **trying to figure it out**, and building a **personal system** to train smarter — not just play more.

-This is my **CS2 lab**: configs, drills, mindset resets, and tools I actually use.
-No fluff.
-No copied YouTube lineups.
-Just real work.
+I’m a **Dota 2 addict**, **Linux tinkerer**, and **CS2 grinder** trying to level up — while building tools to help others do the same.

+This repo is **my public training journal**:
+- What I practice
+- What I break
+- What actually moves the needle

+If it helps **one other player** avoid my mistakes or find their rhythm… it’s worth it.

 ---

+## 🧠 Core Beliefs
+- **Improvement > perfection**
+- **Deliberate practice beats mindless play**
+- **Share openly — we rise together**

+---

-## 🗂️ Structure
+## 🗂️ What’s Inside

-- `configs/` → My real `autoexec.cfg` (G305, 400 DPI, green dot)
+- `configs/` → My real CS2 settings (G305, 400 DPI, green dot)
-- `drills/` → 15-min daily routines that fix actual weaknesses
+- `drills/` → 10–15 min daily routines (aim, movement, utility)
-- `mindset/` → Tilt control, focus, and post-rage rituals
+- `mindset/` → Tilt resets, focus rituals, post-game reviews
 - `maps/` → Lineups I’ve tested (and died for)
-- `tools/` → Scripts to parse demos, track progress (Python + chaos)
+- `tools/` → Scripts to analyze demos, track progress (Python + chaos)

 ---

-## 🎯 Current Grind
+## 🎯 Current Focus
-- Stop overpeeking B site on Mirage
+- Stop overpeeking B site
-- Master 3 AWP flicks on Inferno
+- Master AWP flicks on Inferno
 - Build a demo analyzer that tells me *why* I died

 ---

+## 🤝 Want to grow together?
+- **Use this** — steal what helps you
+- **Contribute** — fix mistakes, add drills, share your config
+- **DM me** — if you’re grinding ranked and need a practice partner

 > “I break things just to build them better.”
-> “I’d rather be fragging than fixing merge conflicts.”
+> “Spiritual waking up.
+Trying to figure it out.”

-— Stinger • [GitHub](https://github.com/aymanaghi) • [Discord: stinger_7s]
+— [Stinger](https://github.com/aymanaghi) • Fedora user • Dota/CS2 hybrid